What is corporate language training and is it something that could benefit you?

-What are the similarities and differences between learning Spanish for yourself – eg for an upcoming holiday (more info on how you can do that if you’re in/around Manchester in the UK on our Spanish courses Manchester page) – and learning a language within a business context?
+What are the similarities and differences between learning a language for yourself and learning a language within a business context?

-We take a look at some of the things that are involved with learning Spanish from a corporate perspective and compare these with what you might expect if you take up some Spanish training in a personal capacity.
+We take a look at some of the things that are involved with learning a language from a corporate perspective and compare these with what you might expect if you take up some language training in a personal capacity.

-There are many valid reasons for wanting to learn Spanish, or another additional language to help further your business or career prospects.
+There are many valid reasons for wanting to learn a new language to help further your business or career prospects.
 (See our recent post – The Business Case for Learning a New Language – for more on this).
-Or if you’re still skeptical, how about checking out our blog post on the 5 reasons to learn Spanish.
+Or if you’re learning Spanish specifically, how about checking out our blog post on the 5 reasons to learn Spanish.

 Fundamentally, though, it comes down to the difference between being able to communicate with potential customers, suppliers and partners in their own language i.e. Spanish, compared to learning how to order a meal in a restaurant or converse with strangers about the weather.

 Of course, not everyone will want to have in-depth discussions about the particular industry you’re in.
-But learning Spanish for business purposes will likely include a different set of common phrases and understandings, when compared to learning Spanish for going on holiday.
+But learning a language for business purposes will likely include a different set of common phrases and understandings, when compared to learning a language for going on holiday or personal reasons.

 Consider the fact that, within your daily life, words and phrases such as “spreadsheet”, “human resources”, “gross profit”, “revenue projections” etc are quite unlikely to be ones you use outside of your working environment.

-So when you learn Spanish, there will be a whole set of business-related words that are likely to prove of far more use to you than being able to ask for directions to the nearest bakery or butchers.
-If you are already on your Spanish learning journey you may already be asking yourself, “How do I remember all these new words?” – Our blog post on the 3 top tips and tricks for improving your Spanish vocabulary may be of help.
+So when you learn another language, there will be a whole set of business-related words that are likely to prove of far more use to you than being able to ask for directions to the nearest bakery or butchers.
+If you are already on your language learning journey you may already be asking yourself, “How do I remember all these new words?” – Our blog post on the 3 top tips and tricks for improving your vocabulary may be of help.

-What’s the Process for Learning Spanish in a Business Context?
+What’s the Process for Learning a Language in a Business Context?

-If your business is involved with having people learn Spanish or another new language, you’ll likely have the tuition scheduled for during work hours.
+If your business is involved with having people learn a new language, you’ll likely have the tuition scheduled for during work hours.
 It stands to reason that, if your new skill is of benefit to the business, you should use work time to learn the new skill.

 Some people will decide they don’t have time during their working day and will wish to schedule their learning for after work or at the weekend.
-Certainly we’ve come across many business owners and entrepreneurs who want to arrange things in this way.
+Certainly we’ve come across many business owners and corporate training organisers who want to arrange things in this way.